 This is the number of balls made on the break or flung off the table as a result of the break at the beginning of each game even if you scratch.
 Mark the appropriate number in this area on the score sheet.
 Use whole numbers, NOT hash marks for the MOB box.
 If a player does not make any balls on the break, nothing is marked.
 Do not mark a "COMP" or "MISS" for the break shot.
-If a player makes the 8-Ball on the break, put a hash mark under 80B, LOTs need to be marked for both players.
+If a player makes the 10-Ball on the break, the 10-ball is spotted and the player continues to shoot provided no foul has occurred.
 All score keeping responsibilities also apply to Made on Break.

-LOT (Left On Table)
+LOT (Left on table)

 This column refers to the number of balls that a player has left on the table after his or her opponent has won the game.
 After each game, the person that lost, in most cases, has balls of their category left on the table.
 Add the number of balls and mark it in this column.
 Use whole numbers, NOT hash marks for the LOT box.
-Note: If a game has an early 8-Ball, there will be balls left on the table for both the winner and the loser.
-All score keeping responsibilities also apply to Left On Table.
+All score keeping responsibilities also apply to Left on Table.